raystack/dagger/docs/contribute/development.md

 - Streams: All Kafka source related information for Data consumption.
 - SQL: SQL Query to process input stream data.
+- Processors: Plugins to define custom Operators and to interact with external Data sources.
 - Sink: Sinking data after processing is done.

 ## Requirements